GitauHarrison/getting-started-with-flask/02_git_and_github.md

 ![Generate new key pair](/images/git_and_github/generate_new_key_pair.png)

-You will be prompted to enter a file in which to save teh key.
+You will be prompted to enter a file in which to save the key.
 Simply press "Enter" on your keyboard to save it to the default location.
 Notice that two new files have been created (the _/home/harry/.ssh/id_rsa_ and  _/home/harry/.ssh/id_rsa.pub_ which initially could not be found).

 ![SSH key generated](/images/git_and_github/ssh_key_generated.png)